johnroutledge/milestone-project-3/README.md

 **Content**

-- The unknown person who created the drinking game from which Pop Bang Boing was derived.
-- All gameplay JavaScript (with the exception of the countdown and timer) was created by myself.
+- Coinmarketcap.com for all crypto prices (accessed via API).
+- Cryptocurrency coin descriptions taken from wikipedia.com and investopedia.com

 **Media**

-- The background arcade image was downloaded from www.wallpaper-mania.com
+- The background arcade image was downloaded from INSERT
-- Sound effects were downloaded from www.freesound.org
+- ADD

 **Code**

-- The neon color scheme and effect was adapted from Kevin Powell's YouTube channel.
-- To position the circles in a circular fashion, I gained help www.stackoverflow.com
+- Basic template setup, use of Flask, linking to MongoDB and Heroku taken from the Code Institute's Backend Development Task-Manager Mini-Project
-- Recreating the marquee text in CSS was taken and adapted from www.jsfiddle.net
+- Code for Materialize elements taken and modified from materialize.com
-- The countdown and game timers used code adapted from 'How to set one minute counter in JavaScript' found on www.stackoverflow.com
-- The blinking circle that highlights where the player should have clicked uses code taken from 'How to make blinking flashing text with CSS' found on www.stackoverflow.com
-- Matt Rudge at Code Institute for the basics behind the 'Register Modal' in the 'Whiskey Drop' mini-project which was adapted for my 'Instruction Modal'.
+- ADD

 **Acknowledgements**

-- To my wife, Chonchanok Routledge, and several work colleagues for testing the game on various mobile devices.
+- To my wife, Chonchanok Routledge, and several work colleagues for testing the app on various devices.
-- To @Nat_Kate (via Slack) who discovered the play button bug.
+- ADD
 - To Brian Machiara, my Code Institute mentor, for giving me invaluable tips and insight throughout the whole process.